- Who we are

 Starting with ourselves and our organisation, we will:

-- expand and strengthen our external statement about equality, diversity and inclusion that we use, for example in job adverts and partnership agreements.
+- Expand and strengthen the external statement about equality, diversity and inclusion that we use, for example in job adverts and partnership agreements.

-- review the 2019 training we held for all staff on equality, diversity and inclusion, checking we have put into practice everything we have learnt, and continue that learning (mindful that we are a predominantly white organisation), bringing in a range of additional external experts to guide us in our journey.
+- Review the 2019 training we held for all colleagues on equality, diversity and inclusion, checking we have put into practice everything we have learnt.
+CContinuing that learning, we will bring in a range of additional external experts to guide us in our journey, and expand this to our expert network.

-- ensure we have up-to-date, robust baseline data on our staff, trustees, design associates and built environment experts as our starting point and set ourselves an aspiration of reflecting the national census figures on ethnicity.
+- Ensure we have up-to-date, robust baseline data on our colleagues, trustees and expert network as our starting point and set ourselves the aspiration of reflecting the national census figures on ethnicity.

 Amplifying Black designers within the design profession, we will:

-- use our platform to promote Black designers including declining to speak on all-white platforms suggesting alternative Black speakers.
+- Use our platform to promote Black designers including declining to speak on non-diverse platforms and suggesting alternative Black speakers.

 Using design to tackle racial injustice in society, we will:

-- share our equality, diversity and inclusion statement with our partners (whether funders, stakeholders or clients) before we start work together and ensure Black Lives Matter and other equality, diversity and inclusion issues are addressed consistently and regularly in our interactions.
+- Share and discuss our equality, diversity and inclusion aspirations with our partners (whether funders, stakeholders or clients) before we start work together and ensure Black Lives Matter and other equality, diversity and inclusion goals are addressed consistently and regularly in our interactions**.

 Join the discussion